Letter from the Cancer Center Director

 Welcome to the University of Maryland Marlene and Stewart Greenebaum Cancer

 Center, a premier cancer and research treatment center at the University of

 Maryland, Baltimore.
 The cancer center is a joint program of the University of Maryland School of Medicine and the University of Maryland Medical System.
 UMGCC was named a National Cancer Institute (NCI)-designated cancer center in 2008, one of only 64 such centers in the country.
-In 2012, UMGCC was ranked #11 out of 900 cancer programs in the country by U.S. News and World Report.

 At UMGCC, we pride ourselves in providing outstanding patient care, with an